AnniePawl/Polls-Redux/anna_poll_app/notes/Views.md

 - *Question Index Page* - Displays latest few questions
 - *Question Detail Page*- Displays question text
 - *Day-Based Archive*- Displays all page entires on given day

+## Class-Based View
+**Pros**
+- Code resusability (can be inherited by other views)
+- DRY, reduced code duplication
+- Code Extendability, can include more funcionality like Mixins
+- Code structuring
+- Built in genertic class-based views

+## Function Based View
+**Pros**
+- simple to implement
+- easy to read
+- explicit code flow
+- good for one-off of specialized functionality **Cons**
+- Hard to extend and resuse
+- Handling of HTTP methods

+### View
+Master class-based view.
+All other views inherit from this

+## ListView
+A page representing list of objects

+## Detail View
+Contains object that view is operating upon

+## Template View
+Renders a given template, with context from URL